Shefa Province: Culture

 There are approximately five languages, apart from the national language of Bislama, spoken over Shefa including the Ifira-Mele, South Efate, Nakanamanga of North Efate and outer Efate islands, Namakir of Tongoa and parts of Emae, and Emae language (a Polynesian outlier, in contrast to the other Melanesian languages).
 French and English are also spoken widely through the province.

 Shefa Province is home to the Chief Roi Mata Domain located in Northwest Efate covering the area from Mangililui and Mangaas to Lelepa Island to Eretoka (Hat) Island.
 Chief Roi Mata Domain was inscribed as a UNESCO World Heritage Site in 2008.
 It is the first such site to be inscribed in Vanuatu and is a popular attraction for tourists.
 The legend of Roi Mata speaks of a mighty Chief who brought peace to Efate and its surrounding islands after years of clan fighting and warfare.
 Jealous of his status, the Chief's brother shot him with a poison dart.
 Chief Roi Mata succumbed to the poison within Fels Cave on Lelepa island.
 He was then interred on Eretoka.
 Many still-living men and women were buried alongside him.
 This oral history was passed down over 400 years until a French archaeologist confirmed the tale by excavating the burial site and found some 40 skeletons adorned with jewellery denoting high rank.

 There are no kastom villages left in Shefa Province, that is, with people walking around in grass skirts and blowing conch shells on a daily basis; however, many traditional cultural practises are still strong in Shefa.
 Despite the inward-bound Western influence, people predominantly consume traditional foods, such as coconuts, bananas, and island cabbage, rather than packaged foods.

 Economy

 Along with tourism and hospitality, subsistence agriculture and fishing are major economic activities.
 Hospitality venues include the many and increasing kava bars, or "nakamals", that are dotted around Port Vila and greater Shefa Province.
-Substantial financial boosts into communities generally come from land sales which in turn insights land disputes and displacement from traditional lands reducing the possibility for subsistence agriculture by some of the communities closer to Vila.
+Substantial financial boosts into communities generally come from land sales which incites disputes and displacement from traditional lands reducing the possibility for subsistence agriculture by some of the communities closer to Vila.